umran80962/Design-and-Implementation-of-16-bit-Serial-Multiplier-Using-Verilog-HDL-and-ASIC-Flow/README.md

 <h3><b>Operation flow</b></h3>

-1. A counter tracks which bit is being processed.
+1. A 4-bit counter increments with each clock pulse to track the current bit of the multiplication.
-2. The multiplier bit is checked.
+2. The multiplier (Serial multin2) is right-shifted by the counter value to extract the active bit.
-3. If bit = 1, the multiplicand is added to the partial sum.
+3. If the current bit (LSB) is 1, the multiplicand (Serial multin1) is added to the partial sum.
-4. Partial results are shifted and accumulated.
+4. A partial product is generated and left-shifted by the counter value for proper alignment.
+5. Each partial product is added to the accumulated sum (Parproduct sum) every clock cycle.
-5. After 16 cycles, output holds the final 32-bit result.
+6. After 16 clock cycles, the complete 32-bit product is available at Serial multout.
 <h2><b>Implementation and Results</b></h2>

 <h3><b>4.1 RTL Block Diagram</b></h3>